Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

-We also study the evolution of topological edge states with varying electric field by calculating the surface local density of states (LDOS) from the imaginary part of the surface Green's function \cite{Wu2018}.
+We also study the evolution of topological edge states with varying electric field by calculating the surface local density of states (LDOS) from the imaginary part of the surface Green's function~\cite{Wu2018}.
 Figure~\ref{1braiding}(c) shows the edge states of 7\% strained silicate.
-On the (100) edge, there is an edge arc connecting two adjacent nodes at the neighbouring $\Gamma$ points.
+On the (100) edge (i.e.~the zigzag direction for the Si atoms), there is an edge arc connecting two adjacent nodes at the neighbouring $\Gamma$ points.
 Upon increasing electric field, new band crossing points appear around $\Gamma$.
 At 1.8 eV/\AA, there are two clear projections of the new Dirac cones on the (100) edge around 17.36 THz.
-We stress that, apart from effective Zak phase diagnoses \cite{guo2020experimental, jiang2021observation2021}, the full multi-gap bulk-boundary correspondence remains an open question.
-Hence, we take here a ``spectator'' view by directly visualising the edge states but without addressing the fundamental mechanisms behind them.
+We calculate the Zak phase $\gamma$ (i.e.~the Berry phase along a non-contractible path of the Brillouin zone which is here quantised to $\{0,\pi\}$ by the $C_2T$ symmetry) in gap $\Delta_{10}$ and $\Delta_{11}$ at 0.0 and 1.8 eV/\AA.
+As shown in Fig.~\ref{1braiding}(c), a Zak phase of zero corresponds to the emergence of the edge states, while $\gamma=\pi$ leads to vanishing edge states.
+This indicates that the band Wannier states (the Wannier states are the Fourier transform of the Bloch eigenstates) have their center (the ``band centers'') shifted from the center of the atomic Wannier states (the ``atomic centers''), leading to a charge anomaly and, following, the localisation of an edge state.
+Furthermore, the fact that the edge states appear when the Zak phase is zero simply means that the band centers occupy the center of the unit cell, while the atomic centers lie on the boundary of the unit cell~\cite{jiang2021observation2021,Gunnar_subdim}.
+Indeed, the $\mathbb{Z}_2$ quantised Berry phase is a good quantum number in 1D, which indicates the band center (i.e.~its Wyckoff position)\cite{Zak2}.